nbphpcouncil/nb-yii-plugin/README.md

 - If you check PHPUnit settings, Run PHPUnit Test Init Action.
 - Create a file for code completion.
 - Set include path.

+### Run Action Action
+Run action for current caret position. i.e. Open the browser.
+If the action has some arguments, you have to set some arguments.(#9)

 ## License
 [Common Development and Distribution License (CDDL) v1.0 and GNU General Public License (GPL) v2](http://netbeans.org/cddl-gplv2.html)